BhushGb/BhushGb.github.io/README.md

 Open https://bhushgb.github.io/CCL_Online_Portal/ in your browser.
 The CCL project showcases best practices in technical documentation, including topic-based authoring, structured navigation, reusable content, responsive output, and searchable online help.

 > **Disclaimer:**
-> City Central Library (CCL) is a fictional organization.
-Libray Management System (LMS) doesn't represent actual real world product.
-Both created solely for demonstration, portfolio, and learning purposes.
+> The **City Central Library (CCL)** website and the **Library Management System (LMS)** are demonstration projects created for educational and learning purposes only.
+They are fictional and do **not** represent a real library, organization, or commercial software product.
 Any resemblance to actual organizations, products, or services is purely coincidental.

 ### Project Objectives